You want to write a book. In fact, you’ve been wanting to write a book for years now, but you just haven’t been able to make it happen.

 Although there are a range of benefits to working with a ghost writer, there are also a number of downsides that mean this approach isn’t a match for everyone.
 Some of these include:

 - The cost of ghost writing.
-In Australia, I commonly hear of ghost writing quotes ranging from $10,000 to $20,000, with some specialist celebrity, political or CEO ghost writers charging hundreds of thousands!
-Check out Tucker Max’s outline of the different price tiers for ghost writers for more details.
-The short version is that he believes anyone charging under $15,000 probably isn’t very good.
+Most people assume that ghost writing is pretty expensive… and they’d be right.
+So how much does a ghost writer cost?
+In Australia, I commonly hear of ghost writing quotes ranging from $10,000 to $25,000, with some specialist celebrity, political or CEO ghost writers charging hundreds of thousands.
+Check out Tucker Max’s outline of the different price tiers for ghost writers for more details (the short version is that he believes anyone charging under $15,000 probably isn’t very good).
+You can also learn more about the general costs of self-publishing here.

 - There are no guarantees for quality.
 When you pay a ghost writer, you are often paying them a large sum of money with no idea of what the end result might be.
 If you find a god ghost writer, you might end up with a fantastic book delivered on time.
 If not, you could find yourself paying a lot of money for a book that runs over time (throwing out your publishing schedule) or that is subpar.
 (Note that this risk can be mitigated by finding the right ghost writer.)